Austin Osman Spare: In art

 A portrait of an old man, with a beard, by Spare was shown on the BBC Television programme Antiques Roadshow in March 2020, and was described as being very different in style to his usual work.

 In esotericism

 Some of Spare's techniques, particularly the use of sigils and the creation of an "alphabet of desire" were adopted, adapted and popularized by Peter J. Carroll in the work Liber Null & Psychonaut.
 Carroll and other writers such as Ray Sherwin are seen as key figures in the emergence of some of Spare's ideas and techniques as a part of a magical movement loosely referred to as chaos magic.

 In music

-Bulldog Breed, a British psychedelic band, have a song entitled "Austin Osmanspare" on their one and only album Made in England (1969).
+Bulldog Breed, a British psychedelic music band, have a song entitled "Austin Osmanspare" on their one and only 1970 album Made in England.

+Asgærd, a British prog rock band, released an album in 1972 called In the Realm of Asgærd, which contained a song named "Austin Osman Spare".

-John Balance of the influential early industrial music group Coil (formed in 1982) described Spare as being his "mentor," and claimed that "what Spare did in art, we try to do through music."
+John Balance of the influential early industrial music group Coil (formed in 1982) described Spare as being his mentor, and claimed that "what Spare did in art, we try to do through music."

 The Polish death metal band Behemoth recorded a studio album entitled Zos Kia Cultus in Warsaw in September 2002.